Travel guide

 Roaming outside the EU

-The classic mistake is to land outside Europe with data enabled and watch consumption skyrocket as the mobile synchronizes mail, updates apps, and loads maps.
+The classic mistake is landing outside Europe with data on and watching consumption skyrocket while the mobile syncs email, updates apps, and loads maps.
 A weekend can turn into a three-figure bill.
-Therefore, for any trip outside the EU, the sensible thing to do is to look for an alternative to traditional roaming.
-Here's how much it really costs in how much international roaming costs.
+That's why, for any trip outside the EU, it's sensible to look for an alternative to traditional roaming before landing, not when the bill has already arrived.

 The most dangerous case for your bill is maritime roaming.
-On the high seas, on ferries and cruise ships, your mobile phone does not connect to terrestrial networks but to onboard satellite antennas, which are outside European regulation.
-There is no "roam like at home" here: per-megabyte prices are exorbitant, and many users have received bills for hundreds of euros without realizing it.
+On the high seas, on ferries and cruises, the mobile does not connect to terrestrial networks but to onboard satellite antennas, which are outside European regulation.
+There is no "roaming like at home" there: per-megabyte prices are exorbitant and many users have received bills for hundreds of euros without realizing it.

-The golden rule on a cruise is to have data roaming deactivated and only connect to the ship's Wi-Fi when you need it, or wait until you disembark at a port to use data with normal terrestrial coverage.
-If you are traveling on a cruise and want internet without surprises, read internet on cruises before boarding; it explains exactly how to avoid this trap.
+The golden rule on a cruise is to have data roaming deactivated and only connect to the ship's Wi-Fi when you need it, or wait until you disembark at port to use data with normal terrestrial coverage.
+If you are traveling on a cruise and want internet without surprises, the rule is simple: mobile data off until you reach port, and ship's Wi-Fi only for essentials.

-Warning: as soon as your mobile detects a maritime satellite network (with names like "Cellular at Sea" or "MARITIME"), roam like at home no longer applies.
+Warning: as soon as your mobile detects a maritime satellite network (with names like "Cellular at Sea" or "MARITIME"), roaming like at home stops applying.
 Deactivate mobile data as soon as you board the ship.

-Something similar happens on planes that offer onboard connectivity.
-When the plane activates its picocell (the plane's internal antenna), your mobile can connect to it if you have roaming and data activated, and again you are outside the normal tariff: it is billed as satellite roaming, which is very expensive.
+Something similar happens on airplanes that offer onboard connectivity.
+When the plane activates its picocell (the internal antenna of the plane), your mobile can connect to it if you have roaming and data activated, and again you are outside the normal tariff: it is billed as very expensive satellite roaming.

 That's why the recommendation on any flight is to travel in airplane mode.
-If the plane has Wi-Fi, connect to it (it usually has a separate, but controlled, charge) instead of leaving mobile data enabled.
+If the plane has Wi-Fi, connect to it (it usually has a separate charge, but it's controlled) instead of leaving mobile data loose.
 Airplane mode also cuts off any possibility of the phone connecting to an onboard network and generating consumption without you knowing.

 Roaming by operator in Spain

 Each Spanish operator has its own roaming conditions outside the EU, with different bundles and prices.
-Within Europe, all apply "roam like at home," but for the rest of the world, it's advisable to check your company's specific tariff.
-This table summarizes where to find the details for the main operators:
+Within Europe, all apply "like at home," but for the rest of the world, it is advisable to check your company's specific tariff.
+This table summarizes where to find the details for the main ones:

 Operator Within the EU Outside the EU

-Movistar Included (roam like at home) Daily/zone-based paid bundles
+Movistar Included (like at home) Daily/zone payment bundles

-Vodafone Included (roam like at home) Country-specific or daily bundles
+Vodafone Included (like at home) Per-country or daily bundles

-Digi Included (roam like at home) Limited roaming outside Europe
+Digi Included (like at home) Limited roaming outside Europe

-For details on each, you have dedicated guides: Movistar roaming, Vodafone roaming, Orange roaming, and Digi roaming.
-In almost all cases, the conclusion is the same: within Europe you're fine, but outside you'll want an alternative.
+For details on each, consult the current conditions on your operator's website: Movistar, Vodafone, Orange, and Digi publish their roaming bundles outside the EU, and it is advisable to review them before each trip because they change frequently.
+In almost all cases, the conclusion is the same: within Europe you're fine, but outside you'll need an alternative.

 How to avoid expensive roaming

-The cleanest way to avoid expensive roaming outside Europe is to use a travel eSIM: a data plan for the destination country that you install on your mobile without changing cards.
-You pay once for your GB, you know exactly how much you're spending, and there are no surprises on the bill.
+The cleanest way to avoid expensive roaming outside Europe is to use a travel eSIM: a data plan for the destination country that you install on your mobile without changing your SIM card.
+You pay once for your GBs, you know exactly how much you spend, and there are no surprises on your bill.
 With 1-minute activation and coverage in more than 200 destinations, it's the solution most travelers use today.

 Compared to traditional roaming, an eSIM gives you a fixed price and total control.
-Compare the two options in eSIM vs. roaming, review how to avoid roaming with specific tricks, and discover how to get internet without roaming on any trip.
-The other option is a local SIM from the country, although it involves paperwork and changing your number.
+Compare the two options in depth in eSIM vs. roaming.
+The other option is a local SIM card, although that involves paperwork and changing your number.

 Activating and deactivating roaming

-Controlling roaming from your mobile settings is simple and saves you from unpleasant surprises.
-To activate it (for example, within the EU where you don't pay extra), go to Settings → Mobile Data → Options and turn on Data Roaming.
-You have it step by step in how to activate roaming.
+Controlling roaming from your mobile settings is simple and prevents unpleasant surprises.
+To activate it (for example, within the EU where you don't pay extra), go to Settings → Mobile Data → Options and turn on data roaming.

-And conversely, when you travel outside Europe and don't want your Spanish line to generate consumption, it's best to turn it off: check how to deactivate mobile roaming.
+And for the opposite, when you travel outside Europe and don't want your Spanish line to generate expensive consumption, it's best to turn it off from the same menu, in a matter of seconds.
 With the eSIM active for data and your Spanish line's roaming turned off, you have the best of both worlds: cheap internet and zero surprises.

 Frequently asked questions